 - No cap on private jet operations

-- No notice was sent to impacted residents
+- Notice was not sent to impacted residents

 - Once the infrastructure is built, additional phases become much easier to approve